BearStudio/formiz/apps/docs/src/pages/migration.md

 };
 ```

 However, if you need to access the form's state and functions at children levels, you'll have to use the **useFormContext** hook, which has the same API as **useForm**.
+This hook _cannot be used to create a new form_, nor can it be used at the top level.

 ```tsx
 const MyForm = () => {